TimVroom/Magento-Zurb-Foundation/readme.md

 - Download Sublime Text 2.
 - If on Windows:
 	- Download GitHub's application, it's awesome and comes with a great command line.
 Hit the [Clone in Windows] button on top.
+	- Download and install Compass (http://compass-style.org/)
+	- Download latest Zurb Foundation, and extract it to "%HOMEPATH%\.compass\extensions\foundation-master"
 	- Buy Sublime Text 2 (http://www.sublimetext.com/2) It's well worth it, and my fave editor.
 	- Install the Compass Bundle for Sublime Text 2 (https://github.com/CristinaSolana/Compass-ST2-Bundle)
 	- Open the Zurb-Foundation.sublime-project (skin/frontend/zurb-foundation/default/) in Sublime Text 2 and press Tools > Build so that the SCSS gets built.